 What sells at flea markets?

+I would imagine that some of you are asking as to what to sell at a flea market to make money.
 The items that sell well at flea markets are things like

 - Electronics and home appliances.
 These are probably the most popular items to sell at a flea market.
 Just make sure that you clean them properly and repair them if necessary to increase their value.